Frequently Asked Questions

 - Volunteers work Monday-Friday from about 7:30am to 7 or 8pm with a break for lunch from 12-1pm.
 Please note that things on the ground can change rapidly, so these hours are an estimate.

-- We hold two additional Big Table volunteer meetings on Monday and Thursday nights fro 8:15 to about 9:30 PM.
+- We hold two additional Big Table volunteer meetings on Monday and Thursday nights from 8:15 to about 9:30pm.

-- We ask that volunteers book their return flights for the Saturday following the work week to ensure their ability to complete a full day of work on Friday (possibly up to 8pm).
+We ask that volunteers book their return flights for the Saturday following the work week to ensure their ability to complete a full day of work on Friday (possibly up to 8pm).
+Most volunteers fly into San Antonio and then make the 1.5-hour trip in rental cars to Dilley.
+There is no public transportation.
+Once you are confirmed to volunteer, you will receive additional trip and logistics planning information.

 I’ve applied!
 When should I make my travel arrangements?